material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 The scheduler is now expected to execute the committed plans.

-### Step 4: Scheduler creates executors
+### Step 4: Scheduler creates performers

-The scheduler uses entities called **executors** to execute its plans.
-An executor is a specialized mediating agent between a plan and its execution.
+The scheduler uses entities called **performers** to execute its plans.
+An performer is a specialized mediating agent between a plan and its execution.

-We'll assume a function exists that returns an executor capable of executing a type of plan.
+We'll assume a function exists that returns an performer capable of executing a type of plan.
 The method signature for this method might look like this:

-    function executorForPlan(Plan, target, existingExecutors) -> Executor
+    function performerForPlan(Plan, target, existingPerformers) -> Performer

 Recall the transaction log we'd explored above: